 The Federal Reserve first mentioned its intent to create a Main Street program to facilitate loans to small- and medium-sized businesses in a broader press release on March 23, 2020.
 An outline of the Main Street program's contemplated structure and terms did not emerge until the Federal Reserve released initial term sheets on April 9, 2020.
 The Federal Reserve then issued revised term sheets, as well as guidance in the form of answers to frequently asked questions, on April 30, 2020.
+In late May and early June, the Federal Reserve released further updated guidance and legal documentation for the Main Street program.
 Those materials are available here.